 Digital pens are almost as discreet as a normal ballpoint pen.
 They use real ink and they write on real paper.
 The only difference between a digital pen and the pen in your breast pocket is the digitization of your pen strokes – every word, doodle, sketch or scribble is converted to a digital page.

 Laptops and tablets have become the preferred note-taking device for many people because the information can be easily edited, archived and shared.
 However, laptops and tablets are also a distraction that many businesses and classrooms have banned from meetings and lectures.
-The best digital pens, like the Sky Wifi Smartpen, Echo Smartpen and the Mobile Notes Pro, allow you to take comprehensive notes without the distractions of the internet or the clicking of a keyboard.
+The best digital pens, like the Livescribe 3 Smartpen, Sky Wifi Smartpen and the Neo Smartpen N2, allow you to take comprehensive notes without the distractions of the internet or the clicking of a keyboard.
 To learn more, read our articles about digital pens.

 There are several ways digital pens capture pen strokes.
 The best digital pens use technology developed by the Anoto Group that uses a camera near the pen tip to track with microdots printed on paper.
 However, most digital pens use a positional device that clips to the top of your paper and tracks a sensor in the pen's tip as it moves across the paper, allowing you to write on any surface.